Pandafriendd/Algorithm/README.md

 # Algorithm
-for leetcode or other coding problems and OOD and system design problems
+for leetcode or other coding problems and OOD and system design problems.